 If you refinanced with the same lender, any undeducted points left over from the first mortgage will be deducted over the life of your new loan.
 But if you refinanced with a new lender, any leftover undeducted points can be deducted in the year of the refinance.

-When you get to the Did you have any home loans in 2016? screen in the Deductions & Credits section, we'll walk you step-by-step through your mortgage, including points and refinances.
+When you get to the Did you have any home loans? screen in the Deductions & Credits section, we'll walk you step-by-step through your mortgage, including points and refinances.